CISecurity/ArtifactExpressions/ciscoIOS/cisco_ios.snmp_group.md

 | operator | String | Comparison Operator. |
 | snmpv3_sec_level | String | The SNMPv3 security configured for the group. |

+snmpv3_sec_level
+NOTE: This parameter is governed by a constraint allowing only the following values:
+- PRIV
+- AUTH
+- NO_AUTH

 ### Generated Content
 #### XCCDF+AE